warcraker/UrbanRivalsApiManager/README.md

 UrbanRivalsApiManager
 =====================

 C# library to work with the Urban Rivals API.
-It contains example code in /UrbanRivalsApiManagerTest
+It contains example code in /UrbanRivalsApiManagerTest.

 Basic usage:
 ------------

-1. Go to http://www.urban-rivals.com/api/developer/ and get your Consumer Token (a Key and a Secret)
+1. Go to http://www.urban-rivals.com/api/developer/ read the documentation, and get your Consumer Token (a Key and a Secret)

 2. Create an instance of ApiManager using this constructor:

     public ApiManager(string consumerKey, string consumerSecret)
-    // using UrbanRivalsApiManager;
+    // using UrbanRivalsApiManager;</code></pre>

 3. Get a Request Token with: